Isaac-DeFrain/KFramework/Notes-Papers/KPrimerNotes.md

 ### Imperative Features
-We add some imperative features to our EXP language.
+We add some imperative features to the EXP language.

 #### Statements
 To begin, we add a new syntactic category `Stmt` (for statements) and change the semicolon to be a statement terminator instead of an expression separator.
 ```
 	syntax Stmt ::= Exp ";"    [strict]
 		      | Stmt Stmt
 ```